Codemon72/Spickzettel/SQL.md

 ALTER TABLE courses MODIFY COLUMN createdAt TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP;

+-- delete a table
+DROP TABLE bookings;
 -- delete a column from a table
 ALTER TABLE courses DROP COLUMN createdAt;
--- delete a table
+-- delete a row from a table
-DROP TABLE bookings;
 DELETE FROM courses WHERE course_id = 3;

 UPDATE students